“We are people who believe in people”

 All people have value and despite their circumstances are worthy of dignity and respect.

-Driven by community need and the belief in people’s potential to change their lives when given an opportunity, the Four Corners Foundation collaborates with other local not-for-profit organizations to maximize positive impact in our community.
+Driven by community need and the belief in people’s potential to change their lives when given an opportunity, the Four Corners Foundation collaborates with other local not-for-profit organizations to maximize the positive impact in our community.

 We believe in the tradition of giving and sharing for the benefit of our community.
 We are blessed to live in a community where generous people give for the greater good.

-Matthew deKay, established Mesa Family practice in Farmington in 2000.
+Matthew deKay, M.D. established Mesa Family practice in Farmington in 2000.
 Dr. deKay’s life and chosen profession were inspired by his father’s mealtime prayer – “Let us not forget those who are less fortunate.”

-While working as a volunteer to help the homeless, Dr. deKay became increasingly aware of the issues of the homeless in Farmington.
+While working at Catholic Charities as a volunteer to help the homeless, Dr. deKay became increasingly aware of the issues of the homeless in Farmington.
 In 2009 he and his wife, Jeanette made a decision to do more and established an organization whose mission is for the purpose of finding solutions to our community’s most critical social problems – the Four Corners Foundation.

-Jeanette also shares her a deep commitment and passion for serving others and helping people achieve healthy, productive lives.
+Jeanette also devotes her boundless energy in support of her husband and their four children.
+Jeanette shares a deep commitment and passion for serving others and helping people achieve healthy, productive lives.

-A graduate of Colorado School of Mines, his background in petroleum engineering has assisted the Foundation in completing environmental studies and construction analyses that ensures the new emergency shelter is built on a firm foundation.
+A graduate of Colorado School of Mines, his background in engineering and business management was invaluable to the Foundation in completing the construction of "A Path Home" campus facilities.

 Ron Price owns and operates Productive Outcomes, Inc. He offers a variety of services including dispute resolution, relationship coaching, public speaking and workplace training.
 He is also the executive director of the Four Corners Coalition for Marriage and Family, a 501-C-3 organization he co-founded in 2004.
 Ron has been happily married to Maridell Price for 35 years.